-Although Jacob Wade was not a celebrity or an heir to a family fortune, he was no stranger to how a sudden, unexpected state can appear and disappear in no time.
-Wade inherited thousands of dollars from two accidents - his father died of cancer after being mistakenly diagnosed in a hospital and had a car accident.
-Insurance payments after an accident began simultaneously with the payment of annuity in connection with the death of his father.
+While Jacob Wade was not a celebrity or heir to a family fortune, he was no stranger to how a sudden, unexpected condition can come and go in the blink of an eye.
+Wade inherited thousands of dollars in two accidents - his father died of cancer after being misdiagnosed in the hospital, and he was in a car accident.
+Insurance payments after the accident began simultaneously with the payment of the annuity due to the death of the father.
 Wade spent $ 100 in less than three years.

 How he went bankrupt

-Money disappeared in just three short years due to serious, but poorly thought out and extravagant purchases.
-From college courses that Wade did not attend, to a two-seater custom-made truck.
-Money went as fast as it came.
-Wade estimated that in the end he spent more than $ 35 on entertainment, $ 000 on university loans for an undergraduate degree, and $ 16 was spent on living when he decided not to work for a year.
-By the end of the third year, he found himself trying to get out of debt.
+The money was gone in just three short years due to serious but ill-conceived and extravagant purchases.
+From college courses that Wade didn’t attend, to a custom two-seater truck.
+The money left as quickly as it came.
+Wade calculates that he ended up spending more than $ 35 on entertainment, $ 000 on university loans for an outstanding degree, and $ 16 in living expenses when he decided not to work for a year.
+By the end of the third year, he found himself struggling to get out of debt.

-Ewan McAndrew was a middle-income worker who suddenly turned out to be the heir to a six-figure sum — a little over $ 128 after taxes.
+Euan McAndrew was a middle-income worker who suddenly became the heir to six figures - just over $ 128 after taxes.

 How Euan ruined everything